-5. At most Dutch institutes you have the possibility of starting your programme either in September or February – however, Wittenborg University of Applied Sciences offers candidates 6 entrée dates per year, and therefor six opportunities to graduate.
+5. At most Dutch institutes you have the possibility of starting your programme either in September or February – however, WUAS offers candidates 6 entrée dates per year, and therefor six opportunities to graduate.

 6. In Holland, international students from outside the EU are allowed to work up to 10 hours a week alongside their studies or, instead, work full-time during the summer months of June, July and August.

 7. As of this year, non-EU students and researchers in the Netherlands are officially allowed to form their own companies while studying.

 8. Dutch institutes generally score highly in international education rankings.

 9. After finishing their studies in the Netherlands, international graduates are allowed 12 months to look for a job.